nastra/algorithms-java/README.md

 algorithms-java
 ===============
+This repository contains:

-Common Algorithms written in Java
+1. Common Algorithms that were implemented using Java
+2. Solutions to interview questions